warthmann/erlich-sample-ID-files/README.md

 bcftools norm -m - <vcf file>
 ```

-Parse the resulting file for the genoypes and split into individual .txt files in 23andme format, one for each sample.
+Parse the resulting file for the genoypes and split into individual .txt files in *23andme* format, one for each sample.
 The tasks is parallelised with gnu parallel.
-Adjust the number of threads to use in the script!
+Adjust the number of threads in the script!
 ```

-bash produce23andmefile.parallel.sh <file with list of samples names> <outputdirectory/> <input vcf/bcf>
+bash produce23andmefile.parallel.sh <file with list of sample names> <output directory> <input vcf/bcf file>
 ```

-Build a list of all variants, assign assign unique IDs, and augment the 23andme files by adding the ID to each variant.
+Build a list of all variants, assign unique IDs, and augment the 23andme files by adding the ID to each variant.
 Adjust paths and filenames in the script!
 ```

 python3 generate-dict-and-SNP-IDs.py